Hurricane Dorian is the strongest hurricane on record to have hit the Bahamas — and one of the strongest Atlantic hurricanes on record.

 Hurricane Dorian devastated Abaco and Grand Bahama Islands, two locations where the eye of the storm made landfall.
 While normal commercial flights are slowing resuming, the main airport terminal on Grand Bahama is destroyed.
 Roads are littered with debris and downed trees, and there are limited supplies of fuel.
 Reaching the islands remains incredibly difficult, even for first responders and emergency personnel.

-According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), the Abaco Islands are the most severely affected.
-Thousands of homes have been destroyed, along with wells and roads.
+The Abaco Islands are the most severely affected.
+An estimated 90 percent of housing and infrastructure is damaged or destroyed.
 The most impacted areas were primarily inhabited by vulnerable, undocumented migrant populations.
 In Grand Bahama, satellite data suggests that 76 to 100 percent of buildings in some areas have been destroyed.

 Electricity is down in almost all of the island, and cell phone service coming back up but can be unreliable.
 Storm surge and flooding destroyed many people’s vehicles, making it difficult for them to come to central locations to receive supplies, and trucks or other vehicles to take goods to communities are also in short supply.

-This week was scheduled to be the first week of school in the Bahamas.
+The week after Hurricane Dorian hit was scheduled to be the first week of school in the Bahamas.
 Many families affected by the hurricane had just paid school fees and purchased school uniforms, but have now lost them.
+While authorities in Freeport say that they have electrified all the schools they can, many have sustained too much damage to be safe for students, and outside the city, communities fared much worse.

 What do people need most after a hurricane?